-In practice, it tends to get enforced only about foreigners working for Thai companies in Thailand, or doing other business in Thailand with Thai entities, i.e., when both business parties in a transaction are in Thailand.
+In practice, it tends to get enforced mainly about foreigners working for Thai companies in Thailand, or doing other business in Thailand with Thai entities, i.e., when both business parties in a transaction are in Thailand.
 It covers both employment and consulting.

 Technically, charity work requires a work permit, but it is extremely rare that this is enforced.

 This is not all-inclusive coverage of the possibilities, but it gives you an idea of the official situation.

 Getting a work permit is not difficult if you have serious and legitimate business, with a specific purpose.

 At the opposite extreme, people who just want to come work in Thailand in general, with vague ideas, cannot just go and ask to apply for a work permit.

 Established business people can get a temporary work permit quickly, such as for "urgent and essential" (again, not clearly defined) work for up to 15 days on any kind of visa.
 It includes meetings, research, and some other things, which can be extended another 15 days if you exit and re-enter Thailand in-between.
 It requires your foreign employer to fill out a form which is quickly approved (or rejected), even if its for a local branch office in Thailand.
 It's beyond the scope of this introductory page to get into details at this point.

 Generally, Thai officials are not into hassling foreigners nor random interrogations, i.e., they're not "out to get you" and are not hunting for illegal workers everywhere (though they do target some places, such as when things are getting out of control on a big scale).
 However, if you are working for a Thai company or Thai people or doing business with any Thai entities then you should follow the proper ways.
 (The Thai officials have been known to be tolerant of newcomers coming to Thailand to have meetings to explore the possibility of doing business, for a short time, but you should fill out the abovementioned form and get the quick 15-day permit if you can.)